huipingcao/papers/cao_list.md

 1. Russell Stewart , Stefano Ermon: <b>Label-Free Supervision of Neural Networks with Physics and Domain Knowledge</b>.
 AAAI, 2017. [paper](https://www.aaai.org/Conferences/AAAI/2017/PreliminaryPapers/12-Stewart-14967.pdf) </br>
 This paper works on training a network (f) mapping from inputs to outputs without requiring direct examples of those outputs.
 It designs a formularization of loss function (g) and regularization term (R).

+## Power system - security, alarm analysis
+1. Yan Xu : A review of cyber security risks of power systems: from static to dynamic false data attacks.
+Protection and Control of Modern Power Systems volume 5, Article number: 19 (2020).